ibm-cloud-docs/sdk-handbook/languages/java/java.md

 ### Interface documentation
 {: #java-interface-documentation}

-The SDK MUST provide accompanying Javadoc documentation for all external interfaces.
+The SDK MAY provide accompanying Javadoc documentation for all external interfaces.

 ## Distribution
 {: #java-distribution}